prof-rossetti/intro-to-python/notes/info-systems/README.md

 ## Classifications

-Information Systems are classified based on system purpose, functionality, scope, audience, and type of information processed:
+Information Systems can be classified based on system purpose, functionality, scope, audience, and/or type of information processed:

 system type | general functions |  specific example(s)
 --- | --- | ---